Plans for temporary return of ‘double-jobbing’ for NI politicians condemned

 The return of the ‘dual mandate’ would allow DUP leader Sir Jeffrey Donaldson to contest upcoming Assembly elections.

-A Government plan to temporarily restore double-jobbing for Northern Irish politicians has triggered fierce opposition from some political parties.
+A Government plan to temporarily restore double-jobbing for Northern Irish politicians has triggered fierce opposition from four of the five Executive parties.

 The UK Government is facing criticism over plans to allow MPs to retain their seats in Westminster while being elected to the Northern Ireland Assembly.

-The return of the “dual mandate”, or double-jobbing, would allow DUP leader Sir Jeffrey Donaldson to contest the upcoming Assembly elections while also remaining as the MP for Lagan Valley at Westminster.
+The return of the “dual mandate”, or double-jobbing, would allow DUP leader Sir Jeffrey Donaldson to contest the upcoming Assembly elections while also remaining MP for Lagan Valley at Westminster.

 The details of the move are outlined in a letter from Northern Ireland Office junior minister Lord Caine to members of the House of Lords.